ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The series object is an array of `conditional-series-record` that has both Reference and Endorsed Values.
 Each `conditional-series-record` record is evaluated in the order it appears in the series array.
 The Endorsed Values are accepted if the Reference Values in a `conditional-series-record` matches Evidence.
-The first `conditional-series-record` that sucessfully matches Evidence terminates the series and the matching Reference Values as well as the Endorsed Values are accepted.
+The first `conditional-series-record` that successfully matches Evidence terminates the series and the matching Reference Values as well as the Endorsed Values are accepted.
 If none of the Reference Values in the series match Evidence, the triple is not matched, and no Claims are accepted.